deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ## How do I change the configuration of a cluster?

-The general cluster parameters are stored in the `ClusterConfiguration` structure.
-It contains parameters such as:
+The general cluster parameters are stored in the [ClusterConfiguration](installing/configuration.html#clusterconfiguration) structure.

-- cluster domain: `clusterDomain`;
-- CRI used in the cluster: `defaultCRI`;
-- Kubernetes control plane version: `kubernetesVersion`;
-- cluster type (Static, Cloud): `clusterType`;
-- address space of the cluster's Pods: `podSubnetCIDR`;
-- address space of the cluster's services: `serviceSubnetCIDR` etc.

 To change the general cluster parameters, run the command: